ChocolateChipKookie/TerraformingMars/README.md

-Migrate data from mega json to database. combine the backend and frontend.
+- Migrate data from mega json to database.
-In frontend select users from dropdown.

-Verify the user input in the add game scenario
+- Verify the user input in the add game scenario

-TODO:
 - Add image field to game
 - Add note field to game
- - Combine backend and frontend
- - In frontend users select the name from a dropdown
 - Allow limited input option:
     - Game name
     - Date
     - Players
     - Scores